Terms of Business

 9.1 It is a contractual requirement that You take out a policy of insurance in order to cover You and Your party against the cost of cancellation by You; the cost of assistance (including repatriation) in the event of accident or illness; loss of baggage and money; and other expenses.
 A failure to take out such insurance cover and providing Us with reasonable confirmation of same in writing shall be a material breach of these Package Booking Terms entitling Us to cancel Your travel arrangements.

 9.2 We can recommend a number of competitively priced schemes with a preferred partner that are designed with the cruise holidaymaker in mind and details will be given at the time of booking.
 Your contract for insurance will be direct with the insurance provider.
-You will be provided with our insurance waiver form which We require to be signed by You and which confirms that You have or will have adequate insurance prior to leaving on the holiday.
+You will be provided with Our insurance waiver form which We require to be signed by You and which confirms that You have or will have adequate insurance prior to leaving on the holiday.

 10. Financial Protection

-10.4 We provide full financial protection for our non-flight based package holidays by way of a bond held by ABTA – The Travel Association, 30 Park Street, London, SE1 9EQ, www.abta.com.
-You agree to accept that in the event of our insolvency ABTA may arrange for the services you have bought to continue, or for a suitable alternative to be provided at the same cost as your original booking.
+10.4 We provide full financial protection for Our non-flight based package holidays by way of a bond held by ABTA – The Travel Association, 30 Park Street, London, SE1 9EQ, www.abta.com.
+You agree to accept that in the event of Our insolvency ABTA may arrange for the services you have bought to continue, or for a suitable alternative to be provided at the same cost as your original booking.
 You also agree to accept that in circumstances where the travel service supplier provides the services you have bought, you shall be required to pay any outstanding sum under your contract with us, to that alternative travel service provider.
 However, you also accept that in some cases the services will not be provided, in which case you will be entitled to make a claim under ABTA’s Scheme of Protection (or your payment card issuer where applicable) for a refund of the monies you have paid.

-10.5 If you book arrangements other than a package for which we are the organiser, your monies will not be financially protected by us.
-Please ask us for further details.
+10.5 If you book arrangements other than a package for which We are the organiser, your monies will not be financially protected by us.
+Please ask Us for further details.

 11. ABTA